Cipherwraith/hblog/README.md

     > Line 4 -> eof: Markdown of the post content

 2. Setup the paths in the Config.hs file.
 Only need to edit the "siteDirectory" function to point to where your files are.
+Make sure the directories in the Config.hs file exist. (hblog doesnt currently create directories)

 3. Edit the templates in the css and templates directories.